Spice up your inbox with FREE German recipes and an exclusive free recipe ebook!

 Instructions:

-2. Combine chocolate and ¼ cup milk in small saucepan.
+2. Combine the chocolate and ¼ cup milk in a small saucepan.
 Over low heat, stir until chocolate melts.
 Let cool.

-11. Bake 60 to 65 minutes or until wooden toothpick inserted in center comes out clean.
+6. Bake 60 to 65 minutes, or until wooden pick inserted in the center comes out clean.

-12. Cool in pan on wire rack about 10 minutes.
+7. Cool in the pan on a wire rack about 10 minutes.
+Remove from the pan and continue to cool on a wire rack.

-14. To serve, place cooled cake top side down on cake plate and dust with icing sugar if desired.
+8. To serve, place the cooled cake on a serving plate and dust with powdered sugar or drizzle with chocolate glaze (see notes/hints below).

 Notes/Hints: